wix-incubator/wix-cli-docs/guides/workflow/testing.md

 yarn add --dev vitest
 ```

-Also, install `jsdom` which we'll need for simulating a browser-like environment:
+Also, install `jsdom` which you need for simulating a browser-like environment:

 ```
 yarn add --dev jsdom